Open-Source-Drilling-Community/DotNetLibraries/OSDC.DotnetLibraries.General/OSDC.DotnetLibraries.Drilling.Surveying/readme.md

 Let us consider that two points are at the same vertical depth but not on the WGS84 spheroid.
 Then it is possible to calculate the Riemaniann distance between these two points using the Vicenty algorithm.
 The deepest wells that have build drilled are in the range of 12 km.
 The largest departure for a well is in the range of 15 km.
+Let us consider two points on the WGS84 spheroid that are distant by about 15 km.
+Each of them has a latitude and longitude.
+Then, we can calculate the difference of length between two points distant from about 15 km when using a vertical depth of 0 and a vertical depth of 12 km.

 ## Minimum Curvature Method and Interpolation between two `Survey`
 The minimum curvature method can be used to calculate the spatial position of a point from a previous and a measurement of `MD`, `Inclination` and `Azimuth`.